RichardAragon/Tautology/README.md

 # Tautology
 Logical Tautology Boolean For LLMs
-Sure.
-Here is a different logical problem that can be solved using the logical inference algorithm library you provided:

 **Problem:** Determine whether a given logical formula is **tautological**.
 A tautological formula is one that is always true, regardless of the values of its variables.

 **Solution:**